BruceChanJianLe/cpp-traffic-simulator/README.md

 # CPP Traffic Simulator

 This is a project from udacity C++ nanodegree program.
 This project demonstrated how the C++ concurency being used.
+Please read the CMakeLists.txt to identify the OpenCV version to be installed.

 ## Project Overview